Where to Find the Best Patios and Outdoor Dining in Boston

 Sweet Cheeks Q

 Something about eating barbecue outdoors just feels right.
-Thankfully, Sweet Cheeks Q has a spacious patio so you can enjoy trays of Buttermilk Fried Chicken, Heritage Breed Pulled Pork, and—naturally—the crumbly, almost-a-meal-in-itself Biscuits in the open air.
+Thankfully, Sweet Cheeks Q has a spacious patio so you can enjoy trays of Buttermilk Fried Chicken, Heritage Breed Pulled Pork, and—naturally—the huge, soft and crumbly Buttermilk Biscuits in the open air.
 Reservations are available.

 Taberna de Haro

-Classic tapas dishes—along with a selection of over 300 Spanish wines and sherries—can be sampled on the patio of this longtime Brookline favorite.
-The patio on Beacon Street opens whenever the weather is above 50 degrees.
+Classic tapas dishes—along with a selection of over 300 Spanish wines and sherries—can be sampled on the European-style sidewalk patio of longtime Brookline favorite Taberna de Haro.
+The Beacon Street patio opens whenever the weather is above 50 degrees.
 Call or email to make reservations.

 Thistle & Leek

-Spring 2021 is the first patio season for this London-inspired gastropub, which debuted from a married pair of chefs in early September.
-Located in Newton Centre, Thistle & Leek serves elevated pub plates like a crispy Potato Rosti with clam dip; Smoked Mackerel Rillettes with cauliflower piccalilli and seeded crackers; and Pork Schnitzel with fingerlings, cucumber, and cherry mustard.
+London-inspired gastropub Thistle & Leek debuted from a married pair of chefs in 2021.
+Located in Newton Centre, it has outdoor seating and is open for weekday lunch and dinner Tuesday through Saturday.
+It serves elevated pub plates like a crispy Potato Rosti with clam dip; Smoked Mackerel Rillettes with cauliflower piccalilli and seeded crackers; and Pork Schnitzel with fingerlings, cucumber, and cherry mustard.
 Reservations are available.

-Getting a table on the small garden patio out front at Tres Gatos makes for a memorable evening in Jamaica Plain, where you can tuck into tapas like Tortilla Española with pimentón aioli, Lamb Bocadillo on a house-baked roll, and Paella; then browse an eclectic book-and-record store after paying the tab.
-Tres Gatos has added additional outdoor seats along adjacent Roseway Street.
-Reservations are available.
+Getting a table on the garden patio at Tres Gatos makes for a memorable evening in Jamaica Plain, where you can tuck into tapas like Tortilla Española with pimentón aioli, Lamb Bocadillo on a house-baked roll, and Paella; then browse an eclectic book-and-record store after paying the tab.
+Outdoor dining is first-come, first-served.

 Trillium Brewing Company

-Popular Boston beer makers Trillium Brewing Company have three local locations, which all have food and outdoor seating.
-At the restaurant in Fort Point, snag a seat on the roof deck and pair your draft-poured Fort Point Pale Ale with farm-to-table fare like Composed Moon Shoal Oysters with shallot mignonette and chili crisp; Wood-Fired Half Chicken with parmesan polenta; or the Trillium Burger.
-In the Fenway neighborhood, chef-next-door Alex Saenz—who’s behind the Time Out Market menus at Taqueria El Barrio and Bisq Sandos—is slinging rotating dining options like Tortilla Chips with avocado ranch and salsa macha, Pimento Cheese & Crackers, Lobster Rolls, and more.
-Trillium’s flagship Canton taproom has Naco Taco on-site Tuesdays and Fridays; and Keane’s Wood-Fired BBQ on the weekends.
-Reservations are possible everywhere.
+Popular Boston beer makers Trillium Brewing Company have three local locations, which all have outdoor seating and dining options.
+At the restaurant in Fort Point, snag a seat on the roof deck or outdoor courtyard and pair your draft-poured Fort Point Pale Ale with farm-to-table fare like Composed Oysters with Oenobier Wild Ale mignonette and chili crisp, Roasted Half Chicken, or a house Burger.
+In the Fenway neighborhood, the taproom and beer garden is conveniently next door to Time Out Market food hall.
+Trillium’s flagship Canton brewery overlooks the Blue Hills, and has a wood-fired kitchen open Wednesday through Sunday and light snacks available on Mondays and Tuesdays.

 Trina’s Starlite Lounge

-There is plenty of patio to be had at Toro these days, since the treasured tapas joint added a whole section of backyard tables to its small South End footprint.
+There is plenty of patio to be had at Toro, since the treasured tapas joint has a backyard patio despite its small South End footprint.
 Reservations are an option, and so are all-time favorites including the Maíz Asado (Grilled Corn) with aioli, lime, and aged cheese; sweet and salty Dátiles con Jamón; and the ever-satisfying Paella Valenciana with rice, shrimp, chorizo, and chicken.